 By the looks of what they’re serving, I don’t think we’re missing anything!

-*Real McD’s actual photos/review by TheImpulsiveBuy.
+*Real McD’s (what you actually get) photos/review by TheImpulsiveBuy.

 - Sriracha Big Mac Sauce: